CUASAS/pixel-gantry-control/Scripts/TFPXModules/README.md

 Scripts used to assemble an HDI to Four Small Glass Pieces.
 The Small Glass Pieces are substitues for RD53A ROCs that may be individually glued to the HDI.

 * **Assembly_RD53A_MultiGlass_twinSucker.gscript.** This script assembles four glass pieces without bond pads to the HDI using the twin sucker tool.

+## RD53AAssembly_MultiROC

+Scripts used to assemble an HDI to Four RD53A chips.

+* **Assembly_RD53A_MultiROC.gscript.** This script assembles four RD53A chips to the HDI using the twin sucker tool.